 There is no obligation.
 It is a pretty thorough assessment for the basics for elementary-aged children.
 The online programs have many extras.

 Go old school with paper and pencil with this placement quiz for K-3, Middle Grades, Alegbra 1 and 2 and Upper Grades.
 There are many affordable online assistance, such as Nicole the Math Lady, that can offer support for parents and kids.
+She has deals for her proven help techniques and program.

 If your child struggles with learning, then it may be a good idea to have them assessed for dyslexia.
 Locally, Dyslexia Intervention Services can assess and assist your child with root learning problems and provide expertise for your child’s learning style.